dracorp/log4sh/README.md

 # log4sh
-A Bash logging library based on goozbach/log4bats
+A Bash logging library based on [goozbach/log4bats](https://github.com/goozbach/log4bats).
+At the beginning it was fork but now is almost completely rewritten.

 ## Install